RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 3. works with any type of timerseries data -
    1. price, promotions, waflogs, etc
    2. can combine with associated data to find relationships
-4. using amazon fforecast helps - inventory planning, resource planning, financial planning
+4. helps in - inventory planning, resource planning, financial planning
 5. based on dataset groups, predictors, and forecasts

 #### Amazon Lex